la2050/challenge/_2021/create/coop-careers.md

   -Career promotion/advancement and wage gains for our Captains against our other Alumni.
-Approximately how many people will be directly impacted by this proposal?: '160' Approximately how many people will be indirectly impacted by this proposal?: '300' Please describe the broader impact of your proposal.: >- Our labor market and society are dominated by informal relationships and people doing favors for one another.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '160' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '300' Describe how Los Angeles County will be different if your work is successful.: >- Our labor market and society are dominated by informal relationships and people doing favors for one another.
 That is social capital in action, and we seek to utilize that “favor economy” for a part of society left behind as our